FlowDirector: Training-Free Flow Steering for Precise Text-to-Video Editing

 \subsection{Experimental Setups}

-In the experiment, we adopt Wan 2.1 model~\cite{wan} for FlowDirector to perform inversion-free video editing across 50 denoising steps.
-To balance structural consistency with editing freedom, the first 10 denoising steps are skipped.
-We implement Spatially Attentive Flow Correction (SAFC) by extracting effective masks from the attention maps of the 18th DiT block.
-Differential Averaging Guidance (DAG) is applied during denoising, where the higher-quality estimate is configured with 4 iterative inference steps, and a baseline estimate is established by averaging two of these steps.
+We build FlowDirector on the Wan-2.1 1.3B model~\cite{wan} and perform inversion-free video editing with 50 denoising steps without skip sampling.
+For Direction-Aware Flow Correction, we fix $\alpha = 0.25$ to amplify anti-parallel components and $\lambda = 0.25$ to soften the attention mask.
+Motion-Appearance Decoupling Correction uses task-dependent hyperparameters $(\zeta,\phi)$: for edits with strong motion we set $(\zeta,\phi)=(0.01,\,0.3)$, while for milder motion we use $(0.007,\,0.5)$.
+Differential Averaging Guidance (DAG) estimates a high-quality velocity from three stochastic samples, forms a baseline by averaging the two candidates with the lowest cosine similarity to this mean, \ie, $L_{HQ}=3, K=2$, and applies guidance with strength $w=2.75$, reusing a fixed noise realization in the last eight denoising steps.

-For both qualitative and quantitative evaluation, we select videos from the internet and generated by the Wan model.
-All experiments for FlowDirector were run on a single NVIDIA 4090 GPU unless otherwise specified.
-We compare FlowDirector with 5 baseline methods: FateZero~\cite{fatezero}, FLATTEN~\cite{flatten}, TokenFlow~\cite{tokenflow}, RAVE~\cite{rave}, and VideoDirector~\cite{videodirector}.
-For all these baseline methods, we follow the default settings provided in their official GitHub repositories.
-More detailed experimental settings for our method are provided in the~\Cref{sec:appendix_a}.
+For qualitative and quantitative evaluation, we construct 150 video-text editing pairs from Internet videos and the DAVIS~\cite{davis} dataset, covering insertion, deletion, and object editing.
+We evaluate at 41 and 81 frames and report results for both settings.
+Unless otherwise specified, all experiments for FlowDirector are run on a single NVIDIA H20 141G GPU.
+We compare against five state-of-the-art video editing methods: FateZero~\cite{fatezero}, FLATTEN~\cite{flatten}, TokenFlow~\cite{tokenflow}, RAVE~\cite{rave}, and VideoDirector~\cite{videodirector}, using their official implementations and default hyperparameters.
+All main results are obtained with the 1.3B model.
+Additional results for the 14B model and further implementation details are provided in the supplementary material.